boltops-tools/sonic/docs/_reference/sonic-list.md

 Lists ec2 instances.

-List ec2 servers.
 A filter must be provided.
-The filter can be a mix of instance ids and ec2 tags. sonic list will auto-detect the what type of filter it is filter appropriately.
-The filter for listing is optional.
+The filter can be a mix of instance ids and ec2 tags. sonic list will auto-detect the what type of filter it is.
+The filter is optional.

-Examples:
+## Examples

     $ sonic list
     $ sonic list hi-web-prod
     $ sonic list hi-web-prod,hi-clock-prod
     $ sonic list i-09482b1a6e330fbf7

-Example Output:
+## Example Output

     $ sonic list --header i-09482b1a6e330fbf7
     Instance Id Public IP Private IP  Type